 Ticks are common ectoparasites found in grasslands, woodlands and areas of low vegetation.
 They affect both animals and humans.
-They not only suck blood which can lead to anemia but also pass harmful pathogens which often lead to life threatening diseases such as babesiosis, Rocky Mountain fever, erlichiosis, anaplasmosis, tularemia, tick paralysis among others.
+They not only suck blood which can lead to anemia but also pass harmful pathogens which often lead to life-threatening diseases such as babesiosis, Rocky Mountain fever, ehrlichiosis, anaplasmosis, tularemia, tick paralysis among others.

 Ticks pass these harmful pathogens after approximately thirty-six hours.
 It is therefore important to remove them as soon as they are spotted.
 This can be done using either a tick twister or tick magnets.